bouwe77/temba/readme.md

 And hosting json-server on Heroku does give you persistence, but is not reliable because of its [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

-These limitations are of course the whole idea behind json-server, but if you want more persistence wise and don't mind having a database, you might want to try Temba.
+These limitations are of course the whole idea behind json-server, it's for mocking and prototyping.
+But if you want more (persistence wise) and don't mind having a database, although not yet very feature rich, you might want to try Temba.